 by Vishal Laul

-Epic Games Store has put on offer Pine for this week’s giveaway, taking the place of a premium pack for Idle Champions of the Forgotten Realms.
+Epic Games Store has put on offer The Lion’s Song to claim and keep for free this week, taking the place of Pine.

-Epic Games Store is offering Pine for Windows but it’s also available for macOS and Linux via Steam where it is priced $24.99 at the time of writing.
+Epic Games Store is offering The Lion’s Song for Windows, but it’s also available for macOS and Linux via Steam where it is priced $7.99 at the time of writing.
 Here are the minimum requirements:

-If you wish to claim Pine, you can find it here.
-It will be free to claim until May 13, which is when Epic will put on offer The Lion’s Song for its next giveaway.
+If you wish to claim The Lion’s Song, you can find it here.
+It will be free to claim until May 20.
+Epic is also offering a 50% discount for The Flower Collectors for those who claim and own The Lion’s Song.

 by Pulasthi Ariyasinghe